 The Independent Review Mechanism (or IRM) for the AIP is coordinated by Contact Niagara.

-Ontario is expanding the range of supports available to children and youth with autism and their families.
-New, government funded ABA-based services will help children and youth with autism develop skills in the following areas:
+ABA-based services and supports help children and youth with autism develop skills in the following areas:

-Contact an ABA-based lead agency in your region to access the new services.
-The agency will let you know when the services will be available in your area.
+Contact an ABA-based lead agency in your region to access these services.

 Children and youth with autism often face particular challenges during their school years.
 Teachers can play a critical role in helping them succeed at school.